 WHAT WE DO

-The COP initiative promotes a holistic approach to child online protection to build safe, gender-sensitive, age-appropriate, inclusive, and rights respecting digital environments for children and young people worldwide.
+The Child Online Protection initiative promotes a holistic approach to child online protection to build safe, gender-sensitive, age-appropriate, inclusive, and rights respecting digital environments for children and young people worldwide.

-The COP initiative develops key recommendations and guidance to support all relevant stakeholders in their efforts to create a safe and empowering online environment for children and young people allowing them to realize the full range of their rights.
+The Child Online Protection initiative develops key recommendations and guidance to support all relevant stakeholders in their efforts to create a safe and empowering online environment for children and young people allowing them to realize the full range of their rights.

-The COP initiative supports Member States in the drafting, adoption and implementation of COP National Frameworks and comprehensive strategies that involve all relevant stakeholder groups.
+The Child Online Protection initiative supports Member States in the drafting, adoption and implementation of Child Online Protection National Frameworks and comprehensive strategies that involve all relevant stakeholder groups.

 ITU works to protect and empower children online, everywhere.
 Across five Regions, we support relevant stakeholders to contribute to the protection of children's rights in the digital environment.